pcukierskidata/Symulacja-II-tury-2025/README.md

 June 4, 2025 – Added a dynamic description on the second round results dashboard, indicating which candidate won in a given location along with their percentage lead.

+June 9, 2024 – added dynamic descriptions on the "Karol Nawrocki – summary" and "Rafał Trzaskowski – summary" cards, containing information about the voivodeships, counties, and municipalities with the highest/lowest number of votes cast for the given candidate.